go-noisegate/noisegate/README.md

 --

-In this tutorial, you will learn how to use the hornet to help your coding.
+This quickstart shows you how to use hornet to help your coding.

 ### Set up